 3. Continue ascending up this path which eventually brings you to a new wooden gate, which takes you into a large open field (note that there are often sheep in this field so please keep your dog on a lead).
 Here, if you turn around there are some great views across Washington village and further beyond!

 4. After admiring the views, continue on the path until you reach another gate, which is where this path merges with the main South Downs Way again (note: just before you reach the gate, there is a dew pond just to the left if your dog needs a drink!).
 Pass through the gate and take the path to the left, crossing over the cattle grid.

 5. After passing over the cattle grid, Chanctonbury Ring should start to come into view.

-6. Continue up to Chantonbury Ring – this walk takes you down the path that is just on the left before Chantonbury Ring, however it is definitely worth walking round the circle of trees and observing the views across Sussex.
+6. Continue up to Chantonbury Ring – this walk takes you down the path that is just on the left before Chantonbury Ring, however, it is definitely worth walking around the circle of trees and observing the views across Sussex.
 You can see all across Washington, Wiston and can even see as far across as Truleigh Hill if you across to the right, a high point on the South Downs at 216m.
 Truleigh Hill was used for radar defences during WWII and can be spotted by the telecommunications towers that still stand there.

-7. Once you have admired the view, follow the trees back round to the path you came in on, if you look to the right, there gate to the right that takes you down a fairly steep path (note this path can be a bit slippery in the rain).
+7. Once you have admired the view, follow the trees back round to the path you came in on, if you look to the right, the gate to the right that takes you down a fairly steep path (note this path can be a bit slippery in the rain).

 8. Follow this path as it descends and then enters the woods.
 When the path begins to flatten, take the path as it loosely curves to the left until you eventually pass through an open gate into a field.
-Walk across this field and this takes you to a metal gate which will take you back onto the South Downs Way where the walk commenced.
+Walk across this field and this takes you to a metal gate that will take you back onto the South Downs Way where the walk commenced.
 Take a right back down the chalk path to return to the car park.

 Join us on Instagram.
 Share and tag us at @discover_sussex